 About Rachel Spacey

-Rachel Spacey is Research Fellow (part time) in LHERI where she is evaluating the university’s access agreement.
+Rachel Spacey is Research Fellow (part time) in LHERI where she leads the Access and Participation Plan Evaluation Project (APPEP).

-Higher Education; University Students; Widening Participation; Lifelong Learning; Adult Learning; Public Libraries; Libraries and Information
+Higher Education; University Students; Widening Participation; Student Experience; Lifelong Learning; Adult Learning; Public Libraries; Libraries and Information

 PhD Information Science